A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data

+Because the input graph sequence covers a wide time range (e.g., 6 hours) while abnormal network activities might happen within a local temporal neighborhood (e.g., only 30 minutes), this component aims to extract representative temporal features that lead to an abnormal event.

-\textbf{GatedConv layer for extracting temporal relationships.} Recurrent neural networks (RNNs), e.g., long short-term memory (LSTM), have been widely used for capturing temporal dependencies in time-series data, but these models typically suffer from complex gating mechanisms, time-consuming computation, and large memory requirement since every step relies on the previous steps.
-In comparison, convolutional neural networks (CNNs) have the advantages of fast training and parallel computation~\cite{gehring2017convolutional} that can process large network data logs more efficiently.
-Also, CNNs explicitly capture local features within a temporal neighborhood, and one or more local features might cause an abnormal event, instead of global features from the entire sequence.
+Many existing work use recurrent neural networks (RNNs), e.g., long short-term memory (LSTM)~\cite{hochreiter1997long}, and Transformers~\cite{vaswani2017attention} to learn representations for sequential data by capturing temporal dependencies, but these models typically suffer from complex gating mechanisms, large memory requirement since every step relies on the previous steps, and time-consuming computation.
+In comparison, convolutional neural networks (CNNs) have the advantages of fast training and parallel computation~\cite{gehring2017convolutional} that can not only process the sequential data efficiently, but also explicitly capture temporal representative features within a local neighborhood that might contain abnormal activities.

-Our approach applies gated-conv layers~\cite{gehring2017convolutional} with multiple kernel sizes consisting of 1D convolution operations on the time axis to extract local temporal features for each node.
-The input to the 1D convolution operation is a sequence of length $T$ with a channel size $F$ at each node $\in \mathbb{R}^{T \times F}$.
-With a kernel size~$K$ and a hidden size~$C$, the convolution kernel maps the input to the output $[\mathbf{m}\ \mathbf{n}] \in \mathbb{R}^{(T-K+1) \times (2C)}$, where $\mathbf{m}$, $\mathbf{n}$ split the output into halves with the same hidden size~$h$.
+Our approach adopts temporal gated-conv (TGConv) layers~\cite{gehring2017convolutional} that consist of 1-D convolution operations~\cite{dos2014deep} on the time axis to extract local temporal features for each node in the graph sequence.
+The gating mechanism in TGConv controls information passing through the gate.
+Specifically, the input to the 1-D convolution operations is a sequence of length $T$ with a channel size $F$ at each node, denoting as $v\in \mathbb{R}^{T \times F}$.
+With a kernel size~$K$ and a hidden size~$C$, three convolution kernels map the input to the output as $\mathbf{m}$, $\mathbf{n}$, and $\mathbf{b}$, respectively, where $\mathbf{m}$, $\mathbf{n}$, $\mathbf{b} \in \mathbb{R}^{(T-K+1) \times (C)}$.
 The gated-conv layer leverages gated linear units (GLU)~\cite{dauphin2017language} as a non-linear gating mechanism over $\mathbf{m}$ and $\mathbf{n}$: